markusng/USD/README.md

 and run the script in the opened shell.
 Make sure to use the 64-bit (x64) command prompt and not the 32-bit (x86) command prompt.

+In the command prompt, make sure the path and environment variables that enable a particular build architecture.
 See https://docs.microsoft.com/en-us/cpp/build/how-to-enable-a-64-bit-visual-cpp-toolset-on-the-command-line for more details.
+Hinted in the link is the requirement to set the environment via running the vcvarsall.bat.
+For example VS2017 Community Edition, located in C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\VC\Auxiliary\Build\.

 For example, the following will download, build, and install USD's dependencies, then build and install USD into ```C:\Program Files\USD```.